deNzik3/data_analytics_projects/README.md

-# Data Analyst Portfolio - Denis Ivanov
+# Product Analyst Portfolio - Denis Ivanov

 ## Table of contents
 - [About](#about)